Jamie Lee Curtis

+Curtis has written numerous children's books that have made The New York Times's best-seller list.

 Early life

-Jamie Lee Curtis was born in Santa Monica, California, on November 22, 1958, the daughter of actors Janet Leigh (born Jeanette Helen Morrison; 1927–2004) and Tony Curtis (born Bernard Schwartz; 1925–2010).
+Curtis was born on November 22, 1958, in Santa Monica, California, to actors Tony Curtis (born Bernard Schwartz; 1925–2010) and Janet Leigh (born Jeanette Helen Morrison; 1927–2004).
+Her father was Jewish, a son of emigrants from Mátészalka, Hungary.
 Her mother was of Danish, German, and Scotch-Irish descent.
-Her father was Jewish, a son of emigrants from Mátészalka, Hungary.
 She has an older sister, actress Kelly Curtis (born 1956), and four half-siblings from her father's later marriages: Alexandra, actress Allegra Curtis (born 1966), Benjamin, and Nicholas (who died of a drug overdose in 1994).

 Curtis's parents divorced in 1962.
 She has stated that, after the divorce, her father was "not around" and that he was "not interested in being a father".
 After her father's death, she learned that she and her siblings had all been cut out of his will.
 Her mother married stockbroker Robert Brandt, who helped raise her.
 Curtis attended the elite Harvard-Westlake School and Beverly Hills High School in Los Angeles, and graduated in 1976 from Choate Rosemary Hall in Wallingford, Connecticut.
 Returning to California in 1976, she studied law at her mother's alma mater—University of the Pacific in Stockton, California—but dropped out after one semester to pursue an acting career.